group4project2/Orchard/README.md

 ## User Story

 ```
-As a farmer market vendor
+AS a farmer/gardener/florist,
-I WANT a reliable and safe online application
+I WANT an application
-SO THAT I can manage my inventory items
+THAT CAN MANAGE a wide variety of plants, fruits, and vegetables
+TO HELP sell items
+GIVEN THE CONSTRAINT OF their different expiration dates
 ```

 ## Design